xqwen/fastenloc/src/README.md

 ## Output

 1. Enrichment analysis result ``prefix.enloc.enrich.rst``: estimated enrichment parameters and standard errors.
+If shrinkage parameter is non-zero, both the unshrunk and the shrunk enrichment estimates will be output.
+Note that, only the shrunk estimate will be used in the colocalization computation.
 2. Signal-level colocalization result ``prefix.enloc.sig.out``:  the main output from the colocalization analysis with the following format
     + column 1: signal cluster name (from eQTL analysis)
     + column 2: number of member SNPs